sethbern/CSJava/published/csjava/_sources/Unit1-Getting-Started/topic-1-4-assignment.rst.txt

    <a href="http://www.pythontutor.com/visualize.html#code=public+class+Test2%0A%7B%0A+++public+static+void+main(String%5B%5D+args%29%0A+++%7B%0A+++++int+x+%3D+3%3B%0A+++++int+y+%3D+2%3B%0A+++++System.out.println(x%29%3B%0A+++++System.out.println(y%29%3B%0A+++++x+%3D+y%3B%0A+++++System.out.println(x%29%3B%0A+++++System.out.println(y%29%3B%0A+++++y+%3D+5%3B%0A+++++System.out.println(x%29%3B%0A+++++System.out.println(y%29%3B%0A+++%7D%0A%7D&mode=display&origin=opt-frontend.js&cumulative=false&heapPrimitives=false&textReferences=false&py=java&rawInputLstJSON=%5B%5D&curInstr=0" target="_blank"  style="text-decoration:underline">Java visualizer</a>

-Click on this cool |Java visualizer| to step through the code.
-Click on the Forward button at the bottom of the code to see how the values of the variables change.
+Click on this |Java visualizer| to step through the code.
+Click on the Next button at the bottom of the code to see how the values of the variables change.
 You can run the visualizer on any Active Code in this e-book by just clicking on the ``Code Lens`` button at the top of each Active Code.

 .. codelens:: asgn_viz1